Yellowjackets' Sophie Thatcher is Hollywood's hungriest new talent

 Though the actresses have no scenes together, they are so convincing as two iterations of the same person that their performances almost have a symbiotic quality.
 Thatcher says they “bonded over music” and “had discussions over what [Natalie] would be into and how she would dress”.
 “We created a playlist and I was thinking that Natalie would be obsessed – because she’s not very current – with punk bands from the ’70s like The Slits and The Raincoats.”
 After Thatcher suggested Californian post-punks Suburban Lawns as another reference point, she found an old ’90s photo of Lewis wearing one of the band’s t-shirts.
 “I was like, ‘Yes!'”
 Thatcher recalls excitedly, describing it as “a big moment” where everything fell into place.
 Thatcher readily admits she takes a very detail-oriented approach: when the wardrobe team tried to put Natalie in a Blondie tee to underline her punk credentials, Thatcher said no because “it felt too on-the-nose”.

 In last week’s penultimate episode of season two, we see what Thatcher describes as a “huge” and transformative moment for Natalie.
 With the teammates stressed and starving out in the woods, they draw cards to determine which one of them should be killed and eaten.
 These increasingly desperate survivors are now reluctant cannibals.
 Natalie picks the cursed card, but before Shauna (Sophie Nélisse) can slit her throat, she bolts out of the cabin and into the wilderness.
-While helping Natalie to escape, Javi (the younger son of the team’s male head coach, played by Luciano Leroux) falls through a frozen lake into the icy water.
+While helping Natalie to escape, Javi (Luciano Leroux) falls through a frozen lake into the icy water.
 Natalie’s instinct is to help him, but Misty (Samantha Hanratty) convinces her to let him drown so his flesh can be used for sustenance instead.

 “Everybody knows me from Yellowjackets… or from having a mullet”